KDE/documentation-docs-kdenlive-org/importing_and_assets_management/capturingaudio.rst

 =========================

 You can use Kdenlive to capture audio from a microphone while you play your project in the **Project Monitor**.
 In this way you can dub in a voiceover.
+More details :ref:`on track audio recording <audio-recording>`

 .. following explanation is related to an pre-refactoring version Under the **Record Monitor**, choose *FFmpeg* capture and enable *Audio* only and hit the **Record** button.
 Then move back to the **Project Monitor** and hit **Play**.
 You can now record audio only while the clip is playing.
 (This feature has had some issues in the past.
 It has worked in ver 0.9.4 - see bug `#2910 <https://bugs.kdenlive.org/view.php?id=2910>`_)